The Conservation Program

 - Emergency contact

-This project takes place in New Zealand's biggest city.
-Auckland lies in the North Island and is known locally as the ‘City of Sails’ for its harbours and inlets.
-Auckland is also home to some 50 dormant volcanos which dot its skyline from almost every viewpoint.
-A short drive from the city sees you immersed in national parks, rural farms and nature in all its abundance.
+This project takes place in New Zealand's largest and most populous city, Auckland.
+Situated in the North Island and known locally as the ‘City of Sails’ for its harbours and inlets, Auckland is also home to some 50 dormant volcanos which characterise its skyline from almost every viewpoint.
+Just a short drive from the city are stunning beaches, vast national parks, bushland, farmland and nature in all its abundance.

-Famous for its stunning landscapes, impressive topography and crystal clear Pacific Ocean waters, New Zealand offers a vast array of activities for locals and international visitors alike.
+Famous for its stunning landscapes, endemic flora and fauna, impressive topography and crystal clear Pacific Ocean waters, New Zealand offers a vast array of activities for locals and international visitors alike and is an environmental jewel well worth our efforts to preserve.

 Start Dates & Duration